 Oh, yeah.

-We said no amnesty, no amnesty, none of this, none of that, no more spending.
+We said, no amnesty, no amnesty, none of this, none of that, no more spending.

-We're we're going into debt.
+We're going into debt.

-You guys are forgetting your principles, and we and we we call them and they just turned a deaf ear to us.
+And we call them, and they just turned a deaf ear to us.

 They learned that they didn't have to listen.